broadlume/feathers/readme.md

 ## Usage

-The Feathers repo is managed as a monorepo that is composed of many packages.
+Feathers is a monorepo that is composed of many packages.
 Each package has its own `README` and documentation describing usage.

 ### Package Index